Thinking About A House Extension? Read This First

 When Extending May Not Be the Sensible Path:

-There are also situations where extending may not be the most appropriate direction.
-Some homes sit within markets that naturally limit their value, regardless of how much space is added.
-Others may present technical challenges beneath the surface, such as ground conditions or structural constraints, which increase the cost of building in ways that are not always visible at the outset.
-Planning considerations can also limit what can be realistically achieved, even where there is an initial assumption of flexibility.
+Some homes sit in markets where value is naturally limited, regardless of how much space is added.
+Others present technical challenges, such as ground conditions, drainage, or structural constraints, that drive up costs in ways not immediately visible at the outset.
+Planning considerations can also restrict what is possible, even where there is an assumption that approvals will be straightforward.

 Understanding the True Cost: